Skip to content

 This is the question that matters most.

-Test 3: SD card recovery (64 GB microSD).
-We formatted a microSD card that previously held about 8 GB of mixed files including photos, documents, and video clips.
-Dr.Fone recovered roughly 90% of everything on the card, making SD card recovery the tool’s strongest area by a wide margin.
+SD card recovery.
+On a freshly formatted microSD card holding mixed photos, documents, and video clips, Dr.Fone recovers the large majority of the files, making SD card recovery the tool’s strongest area by a wide margin.
 If you accidentally formatted your SD card, this is where Dr.Fone earns its price tag.

 The pattern is clear: Dr.Fone handles photo recovery and SD cards reasonably well.
 Message recovery on newer Android versions requires root access, which limits its usefulness for most people.
 According to Android Authority’s testing, this root requirement affects most Android recovery tools.